If you want to learn English from scratch, this post is for you. Well, if you are able to read this, perhaps you don’t start from scratch. 🤔

 #1 Write down your whys

-When the eagerness to study will falter because you’re weak, you’re sick and tired of your job, harassed by your family and exhausted by the traffic 🚗🚗, chances are you won’t like to get your daily dose of English.
+When the eagerness to study will falter because you’re weak, you’re sick and tired of your job, harassed by your family and exhausted by the traffic 🚗🚗, chances are you won’t like to get your daily dose of English, but you’ll study anyway.

 - fast to execute,